GabeGiancarlo/LoRax/README.md

 ---

-## ⚠️ Educational Purpose Disclaimer
+## 🎓 Educational Project — Learning Cybersecurity

-**LoRax is designed for educational purposes and authorized security assessments only.**

-This project is intended to:
-- **Learn** about network security, mesh networking, and LoRa communication
+**LoRax is my educational project created while learning to become a cybersecurity professional.**

+This project represents my journey into cybersecurity, where I'm learning about:
-- **Understand** how network scanning and analysis tools work
+- **Penetration Testing**: Understanding how network security assessment tools work
-- **Conduct** authorized security assessments on networks you own or have explicit permission to test
-- **Study** cryptography, mesh protocols, and embedded systems development
+- **Embedded Systems**: Building and programming hardware for security applications
+- **Mesh Networking**: Designing and implementing secure communication protocols
+- **Cryptography**: Implementing HMAC, AES-256-GCM, and secure key management
+- **Open Source Hardware**: Creating PCB designs, firmware, and documentation

+### Project Intent

+This is an **educational project** for learning cybersecurity through hands-on experience.
+The goal is to:
+- **Build real skills** in penetration testing, hardware development, and secure networking
+- **Learn by doing** — understanding security concepts by implementing them
+- **Contribute to open source** — sharing knowledge and learning from the community
+- **Prepare for a career** in cybersecurity by creating a portfolio project

-**⚠️ WARNING**: Unauthorized access to computer networks is illegal in most jurisdictions.
+**⚠️ IMPORTANT**: Unauthorized access to computer networks is illegal in most jurisdictions.
+This project is for educational purposes and authorized security assessments only.
 Only use LoRax on networks you own or have explicit written authorization to test.
 The developers assume no liability for misuse of this project.

 ---